-In this passage Peter again takes up the topic of suffering as a believer.
+In this passage, Peter again takes up the topic of suffering as a believer.
 This seems to be his primary theme in the letter.
 Writing to encourage suffering believers to continue to be faithful.

 This passage was addressed to slaves, and it might be tempting to pass over it since few of us who might be reading this are slaves.
 But that would be a mistake.
 Peter has much to say to all of us in this admonition to slaves

 But first, what are slaves?
-In the Roman world they came from one of two sources.
+In the Roman world, they came from one of two sources.
 They might be captured people from a war; the spoils of war.
 Or, more likely, they had sold themselves to another person because of financial difficulties.
-But whichever the case, they were considered as property of their master.
-Slaves had few, if any, rights and were expected to do what their master told them to do.
+But whichever the case, they were considered as the property of their master.
+Slaves had few, if any, rights and were expected to do what their masters told them to do.
 It is tempting to compare it to employment today, but there is a significant difference.
 Today I can find another job, unless I am enlisted in the military.
 For slaves that was not an option.

 A slave might find themselves serving a kind and reasonable master.
 But they might also find themselves serving a master that doesn’t really care about them and is harsh and unforgiving.
 And they might suffer, even if they have done no wrong.
 But whichever type of master you had, Peter’s instruction was to submit to them.
 And to do so out of reverence for God.
 Peter goes on to explain why in the remainder of this chapter.

 Suffering is a major theme of 1 Peter and is addressed multiple times throughout this letter.
 Peter is specifically addressing slaves in this passage, and the suffering they might experience at the hands of unjust masters.
 But the response he advocates to suffering is applicable to all believers.
 Suffering, as a slave or as a believer, was not just a theoretical possibility.
-It was a present day reality for them.
+It was a present-day reality for them.
 And it was not just a matter of the culture disagreeing with their faith in Christ.
 Their suffering was real and physical.
 I suspect their condition was similar to what is expressed in Hebrews 10:32-34.

 While suffering is not pleasant, it is something that, as believers, we should expect.
-In 2 TImothy 3:12 Pauls tells Timothy that “everyone who wants to live a godly life in Christ Jesus will be persecuted.”
+In 2 Timothy 3:12, Pauls tells Timothy that “everyone who wants to live a godly life in Christ Jesus will be persecuted.”
 Suffering for Christ is a part of being his follower (John 15:19-20).
 And suffering actually is beneficial for us as believers.
 As Peter previously said in 1 Peter 1:6-7, suffering acts as a purifying fire that proves the genuineness of our faith.

 To be clear, Peter is not just talking about any kind of suffering.
 He is referring to suffering that a believer might experience because of their faith in Christ; suffering as a disciple of Jesus.
 Suffering for Christ is commended.
-But suffering for our wrong is just what should be expected.
+But suffering for our wrongs is just what should be expected.